wlillisdev/quiz-master/README.md

 ![Home page Quizz Master](assets/readme/image-home-new.png)

-This website is designed for Quizz Master who is an online based quizz company.
-There aim is to become the markert leader in online quizzes and be a hub for quizz lovers all over the world.
+This website is designed for Quiz Master who is an online based quizz company.
+Their aim is to become the market  leader in online quizzes and be a hub for quizz lovers all over the world.

 # Aim of Website

-The goal of the website is to create a truthworthy online resource for users from all over the world to play quizzes & learn intresting facts.
+The goal of the website is to create a trustworthy  online resource for users from all over the world to play quizzes & learn interesting  facts.
 Currently there are only 4 main quiz topics.

 - ### Triva
 - ### Sport
 - ### Film
 - ### Music

-Each quizz has multiple choice answers giving the user a choie of 3 answers for each question.
+Each quiz has multiple choice answers giving the user a choice  of 3 answers for each question.
 With the aim of retaining the user on the website as long as possible.
-The user is also given the answers after the quizz so they can see where they went wrong and build a level of trust between the user and the site.
+The user is also given the answers after the quiz so they can see where they went wrong and build a level of trust between the user and the site.
-The site will be targeted toward a broad demographic intially Adults but with the aim to also build out childrens quizzes and more interactivity.
+The site will be targeted toward a broad demographic initially  Adults but with the aim to also build out children’s quizzes and more interactivity.

 # User Stories